WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

 ## GitHub

 - Pull requests
-  - Pull requests helps you collaborate with others by allowing you to discuss and review changes before they are merged into the base branch
+  - Pull requests helps you collaborate with others by allowing you to discuss and review changes before they are merged into the base branch.
-    - A pull request will create a review page that shows an overview of the changes between your branch and the base branch
+    - A pull request will create a review page that shows an overview of the changes between your branch and the base branch.
     - You can push commits from your branch directly to your existing pull request.
-These commits will appear in chronological order
+These commits will appear in chronological order.
-    - Other contributors can review the changes, leave comments, and add their own commits to the pull request
+    - Other contributors can review the changes, leave comments, and add their own commits to the pull request.
-    - After you are happy with the changes, you can merge the pull request with your main branch
+    - After you are happy with the changes, you can merge the pull request with your main branch.

 - SSH authentication to repositories
-  - You can use Secure Shell Protocol (SSH) to access and make changes to a repository
+  - You can use Secure Shell Protocol (SSH) to access and make changes to a repository.
-    - When you authenticate with SSH, you use a private key on your local machine to securely connect to the remote repository
+    - When you authenticate with SSH, you use a private key on your local machine to securely connect to the remote repository.
-    - You can also use HTTPS to connect to the repository, but this is not recommended as it is worse for automation and is not as secure as SSH
+    - You can also use HTTPS to connect to the repository, but this is not recommended as it is worse for automation and is not as secure as SSH.
-    - You can easily create a SSH key in your terminal by using `ssh-keygen -t ed25519 -C "your_email@example.com"`
+    - You can easily create a SSH key in your terminal by using `ssh-keygen -t ed25519 -C "your_email@example.com"`.
     - You will then add your public key to Github by going to Access > SSH and GPG Keys > New SSH Key.
-Here you will paste the public key into the key field and create a title for the key
+Here you will paste the public key into the key field and create a title for the key.
 - ~~Actions~~

 ## Resources I Used